GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ![results](https://storage.googleapis.com/gcp-community/tutorials/pubsub-spring-dedup-messages/results.png)

-Here, "Message 2", "Message 3", and "Message 4" have the same key "456"; only the first of them, "Message 2", has passed all the way through the pipeline and arrived in your application.
+Here, Message 2, Message 3, and Message 4 have the same key, `456`; only the first of them, Message 2, has passed all the way through the pipeline and arrived in your application.

 ## Cleanup

 1. Use `Ctrl+C` to stop the Spring Boot application and Dataflow.

-1. In the [Cloud Console for Dataflow], select the Dataflow job and stop it.
+1. On the [**Dataflow** page in the Cloud Console](http://console.cloud.google.com/dataflow/), select the Dataflow job and stop it.
 Cancel the pipeline instead of draining it.

     Dataflow will automatically delete the subscription to the topic `topicFromDataflow` during this process.
 Your subscription name should look similar to `topicToDataflow.subscription-8732360904945383579` with a different alphanumeric string at the end.

-1. Delete the subscription followed by the topics in the [Cloud Console for Pub/Sub] or via the command line:
+1. Delete the subscription followed by the topics, using either the [**Pub/Sub** page in the Cloud Console](https://console.cloud.google.com/cloudpubsub/) or the following commands:

         gcloud pubsub subscriptions delete topicFromDataflow.subscriptionFromDataflow
         gcloud pubsub topics delete topicFromDataflow topicToDataflow